 - Real Estate.
 We handle disputes involving real property, including breach of contract, fraud, fiduciary duty, habitability issues, accountings, partition, boundaries, easements, quieting title, cancelling deeds, slander to title, non-payment of rent, termination of tenancies, and a host of legal and factual issues involved in the purchase and sale of real property, commercial leases, the landlord-tenant relationship and co-ownership of real property.
 We also represent clients in the construction industry.
 We have represented developers, subcontractors, and suppliers in disputes related to construction of residential and commercial property, including disputes concerning breach of contracts, liens, and defective construction, including under California’s Right to Repair Act.

 - Creditor’s Rights.
-This includes collecting for non-payment of debt, suits on promissory notes, and pre-and post-judgment collection, including fraudulent conveyances, enforcement of sister state and foreign country judgments, pre judgment writs of attachments, writs of possession, garnishments, post-judgement discovery, receiverships, placement of “keepers”, and debtor exams.
+This includes collecting for non-payment of debt, suits on promissory notes, and pre-and post-judgment collection, including fraudulent conveyances, enforcement of sister-state and foreign country judgments, pre-judgment writs of attachments, writs of possession, garnishments, post-judgment discovery, receiverships, placement of “keepers”, and debtor exams.
 We represent creditors and debtors.

 - Defamation, Trade Libel, Privacy Rights.
 This includes damage to a person’s or business’s reputation, invasion of a person’s privacy, exposing or disclosing a person’s private or embarrassing information, portraying a person in a false light, and misappropriating without permission one’s name or likeness for financial gain.